teejay-tems/Restaurant-Orders-Analysis/README.md

 This analysis will provide answers to the following questions.

-**1. What were the least and most ordered items?
+**1.What were the least and most ordered items?
 What categories were they in?**

 ```SQL
 -- What were the most ordered items and What categories were they in?